LoopKit/loopdocs/docs/loop-3/loop-3-features.md

 # Features

+!!! danger "work in progress"
+    This page will be deleted after all the relevant information is incorporated into the appropriate locations.
+This may not happen until after the release of Loop-dev as Loop 3 documentation.

+    It is intended to assist folks testing Loop-dev.

 This page discusses updated versions of Loop features as well as new capabilities provided with Loop-dev.

 !!! info "Loop-dev Displays"